rsdoiel/antenna/archives/2025/planet_2025.25.md

 ---

-## Budapest Pride ban at centre of Orbán's culture war
+## Budapest Pride parade will go ahead despite ban - mayor

 date: 2025-06-27, from: RTÉ News

-The banned Budapest Pride parade is expected to be attended by tens of thousands of members of Hungary's LGBTQ+ community tomorrow as it is every year.
+Budapest's mayor Gergely Karácsony has said that tomorrow's Budapest Pride parade will go ahead as planned despite a ban by Hungarian authorities.

 <br>